5 best antivirus software for preventing Petya/GoldenEye ransomware

 If you don’t want to buy a third-party antivirus solution, you can continue using Windows Defender as your main antivirus solution.
 The Windows Defender Advanced Threat Protection feature offers dedicated detection tools for Petya/GoldenEye.

-Windows Defender relies on machine-learning detection for common lateral movement techniques and tools used by these two ransomware.
+Windows Defender relies on machine-learning detection for common lateral movement techniques and tools used by this two ransomware.
 Moreover, Windows 10 Creators Update makes your PC ransomware-proof thanks to its cloud-based artificial intelligence advanced protection features.

 Windows Defender identifies and stops ransomware more accurately and rapidly than ever before, protecting your files and money.
 Update the antivirus daily to make sure that you’re running the latest definition updates.